facebook/rocksdb/docs/_posts/2023-09-12-java-jni-benchmarks.markdown

 In the case where the `PinnableSlice` has succesfully pinned the data, this saves us the intermediate copy to the `std::string`.
 In the case where it hasn't, we still have the extra copy so the observed performance improvement depends on when the data can be pinned.
 Luckily, our benchmarking suggests that the pin is happening in a significant number of cases.

-On discussion with the RocksDB core team we understand that the core `PinnableSlice` optimization is most likely to succeed when pages are loaded from the buffer cache, rather than when they are in `memtable`.
-There is also a suggestion that with some coding effort, it might be possible to successfully pin in the buffer cache as well.
+On discussion with the RocksDB core team we understand that the core `PinnableSlice` optimization is most likely to succeed when pages are loaded from the block cache, rather than when they are in `memtable`.
+And it might be possible to successfully pin in the `memtable` as well, with some extra coding effort.
 This would likely improve the results for these benchmarks.